A topological characterization of symplectic fillings of Seifert 3-manifolds: Proof of Theorem

 Without loss of generality, we assume that the first and second arms of a configuration $(b)$ or $(c)$ in Figure~\ref{startingposition} become the first and second arms of $K$ in $C$, respectively, and the proper transforms of $e_i$ $(2 \leq i \leq n-1)$ are not irreducible components of $K$.
 Since we do not blow up exceptional strands $e_i$s for $2 \leq i \leq n-1$, we can get the first and second arms of $K$, leaving the single $(-1)$ arms unchanged.
 Hence, we arrange the order of blowing-ups from a configuration $(b)$ or $(c)$ in Figure~\ref{startingposition} to $C$ so that we have an intermediate configuration $C'$ of strands containing $K'\leq K$ as shown in Figure~\ref{subcap}.
 Note that the degrees of strands in $C' \setminus K'$ are all $-1$ and the homological data of the first and second arms of $K'$ in $C'$ are equal to those of $K$ in $C$.

 Let $\widetilde{C'}$ be a curve configuration obtained from $C'$ through standard blowing-ups.
 Then, by repeatedly applying Lemma~\ref{fundamentallem1} again, we show that a minimal symplectic filling $W$ corresponding to $C$ is obtained by a sequence of rational blowdowns from a minimal symplectic filling $\widetilde{W}$ that corresponds to the curve configuration $\widetilde{C'}$.
 However, since $K'$ itself is a concave cap for a lens space $L$, a minimal symplectic filling $\widetilde{W}$ is obtained from the minimal resolution of a singularity corresponding to $Y$ by replacing the minimal resolution of a cyclic quotient singularity corresponding to $L$ with its minimal symplectic filling $W'$ corresponding to $C'$ by Lemma~\ref{fundamentallem3}.
 As it is known that every minimal symplectic filling of $L$ is obtained from the minimal resolution by a sequence of rational blowdowns~\cite{BOz}, we have a sequence of rational blowdowns from the minimal resolution to $W$, as desired.
+Especially, we can say $W$ is obtained by replacing disjoint linear subgraphs of $\Gamma$, containing a subgraph consisting of the first and the second arm together with the central vertex, with their minimal symplectic fillings (cf. Section 4 in ~\cite{CP2}).